 Kinect Math was awarded 4th place for software design in the US Imagine Cup Finals, held April 23, 2012, out of 117,000 participants, including many teams of graduate students from the best universities.
 The US Imagine Cup was created by Microsoft to challenge students to create unique technological solutions that address real-world challenges through software and game design.

 Impacts of Wind Farms on Communities - IAS Professor Gwen Ottinger's undergraduate students engage in research related to the environmental consequences of new energy technologies by examining ethical and social justice questions.
-Students Shawn Friang and Eric Hopson will be presenting their research results at the upcoming UW Bothell Undergraduate Research Symposium.
+Students Shawn Friang and Eric Hopson presented their research results at the 2014 UW Bothell Undergraduate Research Symposium.

 Friang conducted a case study into unequal siting of large-scale wind farms and industrial plants, while Hopson used resident interviews and public comments to examine the local citizens' ability to participate in siting decisions for utility-scale wind farms.